knyghtmare/Hero_of_Irdya_I/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Request a new feature to enhance the game
+about: Request a new feature to enhance Hero of Irdya I
 title: ''
 labels: 'enhancement'
 assignees: ''